Team

 Degree/training: B.S., Biochemistry, University of Oklahoma; Ph.D., Biochemistry, Vanderbilt University; Postdoctoral training, Pharmacology, Yale University

-Favorite non-science activity: Fitness/exercise, travel, and hiking in San Diego’s beautiful outdoors.
+Favorite non-science activity: Fitness/exercise, travel, and enjoying San Diego’s beautiful outdoors.

 Favorite book/author: Impossible question!
 But if I go by re-read frequency, it’s Richard Bradford’s Red Sky at Morning, Sylvia Plath’s The Bell Jar, Charles Dickens’s Pickwick Papers, and David Sedaris’s Me Talk Pretty One Day.